 Blepharitis (eyelid inflammation)

-Blepharitis is identified as inflammed eyelids which may arise from a number of causes such as irritations and allergies, infections, insect bites, and so forth.
+Blepharitis is identified as inflamed eyelids which may arise from a number of causes such as irritations and allergies, infections, and insect bites.
 It can range from a mild, chronic condition due to allergies, or to a severe form with ulcerated eyelids and even damage to the eyes or eyelids.

 Self Help & Tips

 - Avoid rubbing your eyes.

 - Apply a warm, wet washcloth as a compress to the affected area and hold it in place until cool.
 Repeat this 3 to 4 times a day.